 If you’re a new state resident, you’re required to register your vehicle in Nevada even if it’s already registered in another state (sorry guys).
 Before registering, it’s important that you’ve obtained a Nevada driver license within 30 days of your move.
 Then you’ll want to register your vehicle before 60 days or you could see a fine anywhere from $250-$500.
 Not fun.

-The first time you register, you’ll need to set aside some time to go into the nearest DMV location to complete the registration in person.
-But once you’re past this initial procedure, annual renewals are much easier and you can complete them online, by mail, or telephone.
+The first time you register, you’ll need to set aside some time to go to the nearest DMV location to complete the registration in person.
+But once you’re past this initial procedure, annual renewals are much easier and you can complete them online, by mail, or by telephone.

 Welcome to Nevada!
 Before you do anything else, you need to get Nevada car insurance (out of state insurance is not accepted) to obtain a Nevada Evidence of Insurance Card that will live in your car at all times.

 Then, you’ll need to get your car inspected at the DMV to be issued a Vehicle Identification Certificate.
 If you live around Las Vegas or Reno, you might also need to get an emissions inspection- these results will be electronically reported to the DMV.

 After these steps, you’re ready to register your car.
 Head to the DMV and submit your most recent registration, out-of-state license plates, and vehicle title (unless held by a lienholder).
 With these, the Application for Vehicle Registration, and some payments (the registration fee** and government sales tax), you’ll be issued a new registration certificate and license plates.
 Yay!

 All residents who purchase a new car must register it in Nevada whether they bought it from an NV dealer, an out-of-state dealer, or an individual.
 Depending on which of these sources your new car came from, the registration process is slightly different.